8fold/site-joshbruce.com/content-root/public/essays-and-editorials/webdev/absolute-beginners/hosting-externally/content.md

 These are listed from what is typically the cheapest to the most expensive.

-**Shared hosting** is like a movie theatre with multiple screens.
+**Shared hosting** is like a movie theater with multiple screens.
 Everyone has the same access to the same number of screens, the same amount of concessions, all of that.
 Of course, if Person A decides to start a fire, we all have to leave.

 In more technical terms, with shared hosting, if Person A has a site on the same shared device as your site, and their site crashes the server, your site is also unavailable to users until the server restarts.